Fertile Ground: EastWest Sustainability Network

 o

-This year, Fertile Ground began working with families in a remote area of Assam, close to the India-Burma border.
+In 2010, Fertile Ground began working with families in a remote area of Assam, close to the India-Burma border.
 When "Kids to Kids" member Onyx Vaughan Ogilvie learned about some of the challenges facing children from this area, he knew he wanted to help out.

 Picture